lhermann/lukashermann.dev/content/writing/why-the-iphone-timer-displays-fake-time.md

 cover_image: /img/writing/covers/why-the-iphone-timer-displays-fake-time.jpg
 ---

-While building my event timer app called [stagetimer.io](https://stagetimer.io) I came across a peculiarity with displaying time found out that the iPhone timer addresses it by showing us a fake time.
+While building my event timer app called [stagetimer.io](https://stagetimer.io) I came across a peculiarity with displaying time and found out that the iPhone timer addresses it by showing us a fake time.
 By definition, a countdown shows how much time is left.
 So if the countdown says 5s we assume there are 5 seconds left.
 But that's not the whole truth.

 # TL;DR